GArseniy/infa_2019_GROZNETSCKY/README.md

-# 2019 MIPT: Python course
+# 2019 MIPT: Algorithms and Data Structures course on Python